Required Documents for HOF Aadhaar Address Change

 Successfully updating your Aadhaar address using the Head of Family method requires attention to detail and understanding a few critical aspects.
 Overlooking these can lead to delays or even rejection of your application.
 It’s always better to be thorough than to rush the process.

 The HoF’s consent is not just a formality; it’s a legal requirement.
 As mentioned, this consent is time-bound, valid for 30 days from when you submit your request.
 If your HoF doesn’t approve the request within this period, your application will be automatically closed.
-You’ll then have to initiate a fresh application and pay the fee again.
+You will then have to initiate a fresh application and pay the fee again.
 It’s wise to communicate with your HoF beforehand and ensure they are ready to provide their consent promptly.

 Pro Tip: Follow Up Promptly